libotony/sharp/README.md

 Experimental contract test utility package - just as `elegant` as [Connex](https://connex.vecha.in/#/).

-> With Connex-Enhanced VMOutput, you will be able to inspect more elements of a contract call
+> With VeChain-Enhanced VMOutput, you will be able to inspect more elements of a contract call than before

 ## Features

 + ContractMeta - manages contract bytecode and ABI
 + Awaiter - wait tx to be packed
 + Assertion - assert as much as you can image(event log, transfer log, method output)

+## Get Started

+[Sharp Example Project](https://github.com/libotony/sharp-example-vip180#sharp-example-project), a project shows a step by step guide of using sharp.

 ## API